hchauvet/RootStemExtractor/README.md

 ## On Linux or Mac

-open a terminal, go to the RootStemExtractor directory and run `python ./RootStemExtractor.py`
+open a terminal, go to the RootStemExtractor directory and run `python2 ./RootStemExtractor.py`

 ### On Mac